NOTE: This post was updated in June 2021 with the most up-to-date information.

 Adelsheim is considered one of the pioneers of Oregon winemaking, so it’s only right to start here!
 David and Ginny Adelsheim purchased 19 acres in the Chehalem Mountains just outside of Newberg in 1971 and planted their very first rows of pinot noir along Quarter Mile Lane.
 Ever since, they have continued to pursue benchmark wines that celebrate the unique bounty of their estate vineyards, home to some of Oregon’s most diverse soil types, elevations and exposures.
 Adelsheim is also a local leader in sustainability, as they consistently strive to be wise stewards of their land and rally the community to do the same.
 In fact, they are a LIVE (Low Input Viticulture and Enology) certified sustainable winery in addition to a 2017 Wine & Spirits Top 100 Winery.

-Visit the Adelsheim tasting room to sample their impressive wines every day of the week between 11 a.m. and 4 p.m.
-Wine flights range from $15 to $25 and the breathtaking views are free of charge.
+Visit the Adelsheim tasting room to sample their impressive wines every day of the week between 10 a.m. and 4 p.m.
+Their $35 tasting fee is waived with the purchase of two bottles.
+And the breathtaking views are free of charge!

 Archery Summit Winery | Dayton